trancethehuman/clock-app/ReadMe.md

 # A Clock App to display local server's time in milliseconds

+## What is this?
+It's web-app that lets you view your server's time in milliseconds, made with NodeJS, Express and React.

 ## Getting Started
 1. Clone this repo and install dependencies
     - Make sure to have git installed.
 Using your Terminal (if you are on Mac or Linux, or Powershell if you are on Windows).
 Navigate to a preferred directory, and <code>git clone https://github.com/trancethehuman/clock-app.git</code> in there.